tbishaw-stat6250/course-questions-wiki/week-03/README.md

 [Course Textbook Chapter 4, Problem 7]
 - *Question* (sbagdi-stat6250): What does the DESCENDING option does?
 And to which statement should it be added?
-a) The DESCENDING option sorts observations in descending order of first variable (the one programmer specifies in VAR statement) within descending order of the second variable.
+- *Answer* (sbagdi-stat6250): The DESCENDING option sorts observations in ascending order of second variable (the one programmer specifies in VAR statement) within descending order of the first variable.
 And it should be added to the BY statement.
-b) The DESCENDING option sorts observations in ascending order of second variable (the one programmer specifies in VAR statement) within descending order of the first variable.
-And it should be added to the BY statement.
-c) The DESCENDING option sorts observations in ascending order of first variable (the one programmer specifies in VAR statement) within descending order of the second variable.
-And it should be added to the PROC PRINT statement.
-d) The DESCENDING option sorts observations in ascending order of first variable (the one programmer specifies in VAR statement) within descending order of the second variable.
-And it should be added to the PROC SORT statement.

 [Course Textbook Chapter 4, Problem 9]
 - *Question* (sbagdi-stat6250): Which operator is used to select observations that include a specified string?
-a) CONTAINS ‘xyz’
-b) CONTAINS xyAZS
-c) ? ‘xzgdbvd’
-d) a and c, both are correct
-e) only a is correct
+- *Answer* (sbagdi-stat6250):The contains operator is used to select observations including a specified string- CONTAINS ‘xyz’ OR ? ‘xyz.